|

 As though I were a sphere, and capable

-To be accosted thus,
+To be accosted thus, a uniform

 And gentle pressure tells me I am not